arungpro/Golang_Appd_Sample/README.md

 5. check the url browser or curl at http://127.0.0.1:8080

 ----------------------------------------------------------------------------------------------
-## To Run in a Container Environment
+## b.
+To Run in a Container Environment

 ### steps